Todd Swift: Controversies

 In July 2018, following an interview with the president of the writers' union the Society of Authors, controversy arose concerning potentially unfair template contracts which they had received, which limited Eyewear Publishing authors from seeking help from the society as neutral moderators in disputes.
 Swift stated that the contracts were negotiable and the particular clause could be removed if requested.

 In September 2018, feminist organization VIDA published an account by poet KC Trommer detailing alleged business disagreements with Swift and Eyewear Publishing.

 After he was nominated for Oxford University professor of poetry, poets Claire Trévien and Aaron Kent issued a joint statement calling Swift unsuitable for the role due to "various accounts of his behaviour available with a simple Google/Twitter search, including the Bookseller’s report on his contracts."

+Personal life

+Swift was married to Sarah Egan in a wedding ceremony officiated by Fr Oliver Brennan, but they have since divorced.